 - Number 100 will be written as: C and not LL, nor LXXXXX, nor XXXXXXXXXX.

 Roman numerals reading rules, summary:

 II.
-The second rule - numerals repetition
+The rule of numerals repetition

 Mathematical operations with Roman numerals: